katyagovorkova/algorithms/README.md

 - [ ] Quicksort
 - [ ] Mergesort

-Each algorithms has its runtime complexity, here are the typical ones
+Each algorithms has its runtime and space complexity, here are the typical ones
 ![big-o](big-o.png)